-This benefit is in direct relation to staff productivity and specifically related to your IT department.
 All too often, we see IT staff consumed with resolving user issues or fixing malfunctioning equipment.
 These tasks take their focus off their core responsibilities.
-By outsourcing the tasks and management of your IT environment to a managed services provider, your staff – those in IT and those not in IT – can remain focused on the more important priorities.
+By outsourcing the tasks and management of your IT environment to a managed services provider, your staff—those in IT and those not in IT—can remain focused on more important priorities.

 4. Small Initial Investment

-Managed IT Services help you offset the initial investment of technology costs.
+Managed IT helps you offset the initial investment of technology costs.
 Rather than spending thousands of dollars on hardware and software upfront, you pay for the service through a low monthly investment.
 Because the service is an operational expense and not a capital expenditure, you don’t have nearly as many resources tied up in managing your business technology.
-Plus, updating to new software is included in your service, meaning you won't incur additional charges just for keeping your technology up-to-date.
+Plus, updating to new software is included in your service, meaning you won't incur additional charges just for keeping your technology up to date.

 5. Predictable Monthly Costs

-When you have a managed IT service, you'll be paying the same amount regardless of how much support you need each month.
+When you have Managed IT, you'll be paying the same amount regardless of how much support you need each month.
 This means you’ll know exactly what to budget and exactly what service you'll receive, allowing you to be more flexible when investing in other areas of your business.
 And keeping an eye on your costs is simpler than ever.

 6. Immediate Expert-Level Support

-You know it and I know it: time is money.
+You know it and I know it: Time is money.
 IT problems disrupt productivity and stall projects.
 And time spent struggling to solve IT problems is money down the drain.
-When you use a managed IT service, you won't have employees waiting for someone to figure out their technical problem and get them up and running.
+When you use Managed IT, you won't have employees waiting for someone to figure out their technical problem to get them up and running.
 Instead, you'll be able to immediately access an expert who can solve your problem and get your business back on track, oftentimes within minutes.

 As your business grows, its support structure needs to grow, too.
-When you use a Managed IT Service you can scale your business up or down with nothing more than a simple discussion with your provider.
-If you hire on 10, 15 or even 50 employees, they can support them.
+When you use a Managed IT Services, you can scale your business up or down with nothing more than a simple discussion with your provider.
+If you hire on 10, 15 or even 50 employees, your provider can support them.
 Similarly, if you're not using a certain application in cloud computing, you can easily get rid of it.

-Managed IT Service is the ultimate in flexibility, capable of expanding and contracting based on your business needs.
-This is particularly useful in your business's early years and during periods of significant growth when things can change at a moment's notice.
+Managed IT Services offers the ultimate in flexibility, capable of expanding and contracting based on your business needs.
+This is particularly useful in your business' early years and during periods of significant growth when things can change at a moment's notice.